Alimodian: Sports

-The people of Alimodian love sports as a mean of recreation, hobby or as a form of exercise to remain fit and maintain wellness and a healthy and balanced lifestyle.
-Basketball is the favorite sports played by men of all ages and watched by the people during the summer basketball league sponsored and supported by the local government.
+The people of Alimodian love sports as a means of recreation, hobby or as a form of exercise to remain fit and maintain wellness and a healthy and balanced lifestyle.
+Basketball is the favorite sport played by men of all ages and watched by the people during the summer basketball league sponsored and supported by the local government.
 Other sports being played by the people are tennis, sepak takraw, volleyball, softball and football.
-The people of the town are also a huge fan of boxing, FIFA World Cup and NBA.
+The people of the town are also huge fans of boxing, FIFA World Cup and NBA.
 Some of the town's youth are perennial champions in sepak takraw and softball while they also reap gold medals in athletics and tennis in Palarong Pambansa through the years.

 Infrastructure

 Transportation

 The town is accessible by several land vehicles.
-Jeepneys, tricycles and motorcycles were the main transportation.
-Jeepneys and motorcycles ply daily or several times a week to several barangays most especially to the remote upland villages and in the Seven Cities transporting farm produce to the town's public market and sometimes delivering it to Iloilo City's public and supermarkets and other good as well as means of public transportation.
+Jeepneys, tricycles and motorcycles are the main transportation.
+Jeepneys and motorcycles ply daily or several times a week to several barangays most especially to the remote upland villages and in the Seven Cities transporting farm produce to the town's public market and sometimes delivering it to Iloilo City's public and supermarkets.
 There are also weekly regular stops of Roro bus vehicles loading and unloading passengers to and from Roro ferry ships.
 Taxis occasionally pass by to load and unload passengers to and from the city but picking up a taxi in the town is made easier by taxi booking app Grab.